oracle-livelabs/apex/object-storage-workflow/2-create-APEX-application/create-APEX-application.md

     ![Create Task Definition](images/task-definition-3.png)

-3. To proceed, it is necessary to establish a task detail page in the APEX application.
+3. To proceed, we will create a task detail page in the APEX application.
 This page will serve as the central location for all relevant task information that the approval team can review before making any decisions.
 Fortunately, APEX streamlines this process by automatically generating a task detail page if one doesn't already exist.

     ![Create Task Detail Page](images/create-task-detail.png)